hfp/libxstream/README.md

 ```

 ### Query Interface
-This "device-side" API allows to query information about function arguments when inside of a user function which is called by the library.
+This "device-side API" allows to query information about function arguments when inside of a user function which is called by the library.
 This can be used to introspect the function's arguments in terms of type, dimensionality, shape, and other properties.
 In order to query a property, a handle for any pointer variable can be received (and reused for multiple queries).
 The query interface cannot be used for an argument which is given by value.

 ```C
 LIBXSTREAM_TARGET(mic) void f(double scale, const float* in, float* out, size_t* nzeros)